 However, it is also important to remember that you don't lose everything when you fail.
 Failure just means that things are not going the way you expected them to go and you need to remain flexible to get back on track.
 So, if you make excuses to reduce your risk of failing, it means you are never trying anything new.

 The fear of uncertainty means that you are worrying about unknown future events or circumstances that could come your way.
-People fear uncertainty because they don't have enough experience to give them confidence.
+Uncertainty makes people uncomfortable because they don't have enough experience to give them confidence.

 Without experience and perspective, people often make assumptions or jump to conclusions about possible outcomes that could negatively impact them.